Under Testing – Official Launch Coming Soon

 What does Rural Insurance cover?

-Rural Insurance typically covers damage to goods, cargo, and consignments during transit caused by accidents, theft, non-delivery, and specified natural perils.
+Rural Insurance typically covers damage to crops, livestock, farm machinery, and rural assets caused by natural calamities, diseases, and specified perils.
 Final coverage varies by insurer and policy wording.

 2

-No. Business interruption or loss of profit cover is not included by default.
-It must be purchased as an add-on to cover revenue loss due to supply chain disruption after a transit incident.
+No. Income loss or price fluctuation cover is not included by default.
+It must be purchased as an add-on to cover revenue loss due to yield shortfall or market price drops.

 3